Carolin Braun-Rechlin

 Responsiveness of the parents:

-Smoking in any form – passive smoking, cold smoke, but also the residues on the Clothing Line, hair, hands, and surfaces – is harmful to the child.
+Smoking in any form – passive smoking, cold smoke, but also the residues on the Clothing Line, hair, hands, and on surfaces – is harmful to the child.

 Room temperature:

-Optimal heat:
+Optimal warmth:

 Suitable Sleeping Bag: